ahmetmithat/buggyamb/Docs/quick_tour.md

 ![BuggyAmb Welcome Page](Images/browser_welcome_to_buggyamb.png)

-The problem scenarios are in "Problem Pages".
+The problem scenarios are under "Problem Pages".
 If you click Problem Pages link you will see the following screen:

 ![BuggyAmb Problem Pages](Images/browser_problem_pages.png)